Queen Emma of Hawaii

 Emma Kalanikaumakaʻamano Kaleleonālani Naʻea Rooke (January 2, 1836 – April 25, 1885) was queen of Hawaii as the wife of King Kamehameha IV from 1856 to his death in 1863.
-She was later a candidate for the throne but King Kalākaua was elected instead.
+She was later known for being a humanitarian, establishing a hospital, and was an unsuccessful candidate for the throne.
+For her missionary activities she is venerated as a holy woman in the American Episcopal Church.

 Names

 After her son's death and before her husband's death, she was referred to as "Kaleleokalani", or "flight of the heavenly one".
 After her husband also died, it was changed into the plural form as "Kaleleonālani", or the "flight of the heavenly ones".
-She was baptized into the Anglican faith on October 21, 1862 as "Emma Alexandrina Francis Agnes Lowder Byde Rooke Young Kaleleokalani.
+She was baptized into the Anglican faith on October 21, 1862, as "Emma Alexandrina Francis Agnes Lowder Byde Rooke Young Kaleleokalani.

 Queen Emma was also honoured in the 19th century mele "Wahine Holo Lio" (horseback riding lady) referring to her renowned horsemanship.